MetaMask/metamask-docs/wallet/connect/index.md

 ## Third-party libraries

-You can use MetaMask SDK on its own, or integrated with third-party libraries such as [Wagmi](3rd-party-libraries/wagmi.md) or [Web3-Onboard](3rd-party-libraries/web3-onboard.md).
+You can use MetaMask SDK integrated with third-party libraries such as [Wagmi](3rd-party-libraries/wagmi.md) or [Web3-Onboard](3rd-party-libraries/web3-onboard.md).

 *Paragraph explaining use cases for connecting via third-party libraries.*